stryker-mutator/stryker-js/CONTRIBUTING.md

 ## Running Stryker on Stryker

 We support mutation testing Stryker with Stryker!
 After you got Stryker working locally, you can follow these steps to mutation test Stryker:
-1. Navigate to the root of the project
-1. Build all Stryker packages: `npm run build`
+1. Make sure all Stryker packages are build: `npm run build`
-1. Navigate to `packages/core`
+1. Navigate to the package you want to mutation test, for example `cd packages/core`
-1. Run `node bin/stryker run`
+1. Run `npm run stryker`

 ## Adding new features